Alina Kabaeva: 2005–2007

 In October 2004, Kabaeva announced her retirement from the sport.
 However, in June 2005, the Russian Head Coach Irina Viner announced a possible comeback.
 Kabaeva resumed her sport career at an Italy-Russia friendly competition in Genoa, on 10 September 2005.
 On 5 March 2006, Kabaeva won the Gazprom Moscow Grand Prix, with fellow Russians Vera Sessina and Olga Kapranova, taking the Second and Third places.
 Kabaeva won the silver medal in All-Around at the 2006 European Championships, behind teammate, Sessina.

 At the 2007 European Championships in Baku, Azerbaijan; Kabaeva, Sessina, and Kapranova were chosen to represent Russia.
 However, on the eve of the competition, Kabaeva withdrew due to an injury.
 Viner selected rising upcoming gymnast Evgenia Kanaeva from Russia's National Team as the replacement.
-Kabaeva finished fourth in All-Around qualifications at the 2007 World Championships, and did not advance into the finals due to the two per country rule, with Vera Sessina and Olga Kapranova placing ahead of Kabaeva.
+Kabaeva finished fourth in all-around qualifications at the 2007 World Championships but did not advance into the finals due to the two per country rule, with Vera Sessina and Olga Kapranova placing ahead of her.
+Kabaeva did qualify for the ribbon final where she won a bronze medal behind Sessina and Ukraine's Anna Bessonova.